OSI-INC/VBT/README.md

 	cd VBT
 	mkdir build_windows32
 	cd build_windows32
-	export OpenCV_DIR="../../OpenCV/build_macos"
+	export OpenCV_DIR="../../OpenCV/build_windows32"
 	cmake -D OpenCV_DIR=$OpenCV_DIR -G "MSYS Makefiles" .. make

 If you get the error "unrecognised command line option -std=c++11", you must update the MSYS c-compiler so that it supports the C++11 standard.
-Now add directory ~/OpenCV/build_windows32/bin to the MSYS path.
+Now add the following directory to your MSYS path, or your default DOS environment path.

+~/OpenCV/build_windows32/bin

+If you don’t add the above path, VBT will abort with an error saying Windows cannot find library libopencv_core2413.dll.
+The following command will run the blob tracking on Mouse.mp4 and produce Out.mp4.

+	VBT ../../Videos/Mouse.mp4 Out.mp4

 ### Linux 32-Bit